mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 # Creating a new project

-Now, with the Flutter pluggin installed, a template project can easily be created by selecting Flutter under <i> New Project</i>.
+Now, with the Flutter plugin installed, a template project can easily be created by selecting Flutter under <i> New Project</i>.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/flutter/Screenshot+2019-06-26+at+22.13.31.png"/>